Mixture of Link Predictors on Graphs: Datasets and Experimental Settings

 \subsection{Datasets}

 The statistics for each dataset is shown in Table~\ref{table:dataset}.
 We adopt the single fixed train/validation/test split with percentages 85/5/10\% for Cora, Citeseer, and Pubmed as used in~\cite{li2023evaluating}.
 For the OGB datasets, we use the fixed splits provided by the OGB benchmark~\cite{hu2020open}.
-Note that we omit ogbl-ddi due to observations made by~\citet{li2023evaluating} showing a weak correlation between validation and test performance.
+Note that we omit ogbl-ddi due to observations made by Li et al. ~\cite{li2023evaluating} showing a weak correlation between validation and test performance.
+For heterophilic graphs Chameleon and Squirrel, we use the same split ratio as Cora.